act-org/act-org.github.io/index.markdown

 ## API Manager

-Technical information on the move to WSO2 [API Manager](/apimanager/overview)
+Technical information on the move to WSO2 [a API Manager](/apimanager/overview)